Angry Customers: Steps Customer Service Can Take With Aggressive Calls

 It all leads to the end goal of standing on the same page and working to find common ground.
 Every situation is different, but these steps will often work when somebody wants to find a solution.

-Take a look at the video below to see our instructor Rich Atkins while he is speaking on the subject at a recent customer service skills training class.
+Take a look at the video below to see our own Dr. Rich speaking on the subject at one of our customer service skills training classes.
 If you would like to sign up for one of our training classes, please visit our public classes page.

 Learn more about Customer Service Skills training or for other areas for improving your life – see our public class list for our upcoming seminars.